opensearch-project/security/README.md

 ## Config hot reloading

-The Search Guard configuration is stored in a dedicated index in Elasticsearch itself.
+The Security Plugin Configurationis stored in a dedicated index in Elasticsearch itself.
 Changes to the configuration are pushed to this index via the [sgadmin command line tool]().
 This will trigger a reload of the configuration on all nodes automatically.
 This has several advantages over configuration via elasticsearch.yml:

 * Configuration is stored in a central place
 * No configuration files on the nodes necessary